The AURIN Journey

 - Strengthen the relationship between scientific research and industry, with research being a key driver of productivity and prosperity

-- Access the most up-to-date network of urban settlements researchers/institutions, databases, data providers and e-research tools relevant to contemporary
+- Access the most up-to-date network of urban settlements researchers/institutions, databases, data providers and e-research tools relevant to contemporary urban issues

 - Improve analytical capabilities to enhance innovation, creativity and collaborative ventures